saravanadivakaruni/Deep-Learning-Model-Deployment-for-Android-Application/README.md

 # **Motivation:**

-Due to the covid-19 pandemic safety measures such as wearing a mask, and maintaining social distance are implemented to prevent the spread of the virus.
-People wear masks wherever they go and we can not see the face behind the mask and don't know who the person is.
-In order to overcome this problem, we can use Deep learning models to predict the face of the person behind the mask.
+Due to the COVID-19 pandemic, safety measures such as wearing masks and maintaining social distance have been implemented to prevent the spread of the virus.
+As a result, people wear masks wherever they go, making it difficult to see their faces and recognize their identities.
+To address this challenge, deep learning models can be used to predict or reconstruct the face of a person behind a mask.

-To use a Deep Learning model for solving real-world problems, the model must be deployed.
-Model deployment is as important as model building.
-The goal of building a deep learning model is to solve a problem, and a deep learning model can only do so when it is in production and actively in use.
+For deep learning models to solve real-world problems, they must be deployed effectively.
+Model deployment is just as important as model development.
+The primary goal of building a deep learning model is to solve a practical problem—and this can only be achieved when the model is in production and actively in use.

-It would be crucial to train and update the model frequently as the anonymous data cannot be handled effectively.
-A new model should be adequately tested before it is used to replace the old one.
-The deployed model can be used handy in a mobile phone for real-time work.
+It is essential to regularly train and update the model, especially when dealing with anonymous or variable data.
+Any new model should be thoroughly tested before replacing the existing one in production.
+Once deployed, the model can be integrated into mobile applications to enable real-time usage and accessibility.

 # **Objective:**

-The objective of this project is to take the user image from the android app and upload the images into the cloud/server, and also deploy the pre-trained deep learning model into the cloud/server so that we can use that remote model in the android app.

-A deep learning algorithm that takes the input image having a face mask is given to the network and the network provides the output without that mask being deployed into the real world to the users.
+The objective of this project is to enable real-time face reconstruction from masked images using a deep learning model integrated within an Android application.
+User images captured in the app are uploaded to the cloud, where a pre-trained deep learning model—deployed to FirebaseML—processes them.
+The remote model takes an input image of a person wearing a face mask and generates an output image predicting the face without the mask.
+By leveraging FirebaseML, the Android app can access this model for real-time inference, ensuring scalable and efficient on-device predictions.